Kong/docs.konghq.com/app/konnect/analytics/reference.md

 Application | Group or filter the data by application.
 Status Code | Group or filter the data by individual response status code.
 Individual status codes can range from 100 to 599.
 Status Code (grouped) | Group or filter the data by response status code category: 1XX, 2XX, 3XX, 4XX, and 5XX.
-Runtime Group | Group or filter the data by runtime groups.
+Control Plane | Group or filter the data by control plane.
 Gateway Services | Group or filter the data by gateway services.

 ### Route entity format